AppSecure-nrw/security-belts/yellow/README.md

 # 2 - Yellow Belt

-The yellow belt introduces activities to automatically build and test the developed software and, as such, gives the team continuous high-level feedback on the current state of the developed software.
+The yellow belt introduces activities to automatically build and test the developed software and, as such, gives the team continuous high-level feedback on its current state.
 It is recommended that every team achieves this belt.

 - [Continuous Integration](continuous-integration.md)
 - [Security Code Review](security-code-review.md)